Safeguarding & E-Safety

 Safeguarding & Child Protection Policy

 Prior to employment all staff (paid or voluntary) are DBS checked for their suitability to work with children and young people.
 Once employed, staff then have regular safeguarding training throughout the year and undergo mandatory E-Safety training.
-This training informs staff of all their responsibilities as indicated in the 'Keeping Children Safe (2020)' DfE guidance, which includes signs and symptoms, advice and guidance about what to do in the event of a concern, FGM, CSE and wider societal trends impacting on safeguarding.
+This training informs staff of all their responsibilities as indicated in the 'Keeping Children Safe (2021)' DfE guidance, which includes signs and symptoms, advice and guidance about what to do in the event of a concern, Female genital mutilation, Child sexual exploitation and wider societal trends impacting on safeguarding.

 It is essential that parents/carers, the school and all stakeholders, including governors, work in partnership to embed the importance of E-Safety across all settings.
-Parents/carers are provided with useful links, fact sheets, information about current trends via the news source below.
+Parents/carers are provided with useful links, fact sheets and information about current trends.

 USEFUL WEBSITES & LINKS